 Spiritual Life Team Chairperson, ALWS Concordia College Walk My Way Organiser and 2019 ALWS Kakuma Pilgrimage Tour Participant

 The Year 6 students recently created an art installation on the school oval as a culmination of their Street Art unit in Visual Arts.
 The students collaborated to develop two designs, expressive of our school community: a white cross connecting the Australian and Aboriginal flags; and a bold “6” representing themselves as a year level.
-Ms Thiele captured drone footage for us and edited this into a short video clip of the event.
-It was great to combine the use of technology in such a practical, outdoor art activity.
+It was great to have students engaged in such a practical, outdoor art activity.

 Visual Arts Teacher